 2. You are not following my blog

 I do not mean to say that if you do not follow my blog I will not follow yours.
-In fact my blog stats show that as at now, I follow twice as many blogs that follow mine.
+In fact, my blog stats show that as at now, I follow twice as many blogs that follow mine.

-Just that like an average blogger (I’m not sure I am up to that yet😀), once I notice that anyone has followed my blog, the next natural thing I do is to head to the person’s blog to see what is on offer.
+Just that like an average blogger (I’m not sure I am up to that yet), once I notice that anyone has followed my blog, the next natural thing I do is to head to the person’s blog to see what is on offer.

-When you don’t follow me or leave a comment or a like on my blog posts, it becomes a bit harder for me to discover and follow your blog.
+If you don’t follow me or leave a comment or a like on my blog posts, it becomes a bit harder for me to discover and follow your blog.

-3. I got to your blog, but your posts care less about my core values.
+3. I got to your blog, but your posts care less about my core values

 Sorry if that is you, I will not follow your blog.
 For instance, I stumbled on a blog one time.
-I saw that all the posts I managed to read thereon seem to have centred on promoting ‘unwholesome’ sexual behaviours.
+I saw that all the posts I managed to read thereon seem to have centered on promoting ‘unwholesome’ sexual behaviours.

 I am not judging that blog, but I could not follow it because I did not want to be receiving posts bothering on promoting sexual perversion.